NZDF to clear firing range linked to Afghan children's deaths

 The revelation came as part of a Stuff Circuit investigation, which found 17 civilians had been killed or injured in incidents linked to New Zealand ranges in the war-torn country.

-Stuff reported that a child had found a device at Beersheba Range in April 2014 and carried it to a nearby village where an explosion occurred, killing seven children aged between 5 and 12.
+A child reportedly found a device at Beersheba Range in April 2014 and carried it to a nearby village where an explosion occurred, killing seven children aged between 5 and 12.

 A Human Rights Watch report also linked the deaths to a range used by the NZ Defence Force (NZDF).